Yihenew21/KAIM-solar-challenge-week0/README.md

 # ☀️ KAIM Solar Challenge – Week 0

 Welcome to the **KAIM Solar Challenge – Week 0** repository!
-This project provides the foundation for the KAIM Solar Challenge, focusing on environment setup, project organization, and preparing for the exciting weeks ahead.
+This project provides a robust, modular pipeline for solar data analysis across West African countries, featuring reproducible code, cross-country comparison, and an interactive dashboard.

 ---

-## 📊 About the Project
+## 📊 Project Overview

-This repository is structured to support a robust data science workflow for solar energy analysis.
-It includes:
+This repository enables:

-- **Jupyter notebooks** for exploratory data analysis (EDA) of solar datasets from different regions (e.g., Benin, Sierra Leone).
+- **Modular data pipeline** for loading, cleaning, and visualizing solar datasets (Benin, Sierra Leone, Togo)
-- **Python scripts** for data processing and utility functions.
+- **Exploratory Data Analysis (EDA)** for each country
-- **Unit tests** to ensure code reliability.
+- **Cross-country comparison** with statistical testing and visual summaries
-- **CI/CD workflows** for automated testing and quality assurance.
+- **Interactive Streamlit dashboard** for dynamic exploration

-The project is designed for easy collaboration, reproducibility, and scalability as the challenge progresses.
+- **Comprehensive reporting** in both notebook and markdown/PDF formats

 ---